 If doing this, there is no need to chill it again, prior to baking.

 Or, you can make the dough and freeze it for up to 30 days.
-See the section titled, "storing and freezing".
+Thaw the dough in the fridge the night prior to using.

 Most gluten free baked goods are best made the same day, and these are no exception.